SJ0769/Obsidian-Notes-SJ/content/Set Theory/Philosophy of Sets & Proper-Classes.md

 ### Philosophical Views
 **Actualist View of The Universe:** The universe is fixed and cannot be extended (width and height).
 This view may not be incompatible with views such as $V$ being 'plastic' in that the actualist will claim that $V \subset V^*$ was never the 'true' universe of sets.
 	**Platonic view of The Universe:**
-	Sets exist in actuality in some sort of 'platonic' (abstract objects) realm, rather than sets being just mathematical expressions?
-Implies we have a metamathematical $V$, which is the 'true' universe of sets.
+	Sets exist in actuality in some sort of metaphysical realm/reality of abstract mathematical objects independent of physical reality,  rather than sets being just mathematical expressions (as seen below in **Formalism**).
+This means, that there is a 'true' universe of sets $V$ which does have a definite conception of set (i.e., what properties sets actually have), mathematical statements also have an objective truth value.
 This view of the universe supports the actualist view of $V$, that the universe of sets $V$ is a complete object (related to 'actual infinity').
+According to this view, the purpose of set-theorists is axiomatize mathematics so that it best fits in accordance to this platonic conception

 **Potentialist View of The Universe:**